apitestbase/apitestbase.github.io/_docs/en/integration-unit-testing-automation-in-cicd-pipeline.md

 > stub-dependency setups and the test cases.
 This works even though the stubs
 > don't exist yet when the API starts: most APIs log a connection error and then
 > reconnect automatically once the stubs are up, so the test cases that follow are
 > unaffected.
-If your API can't reconnect on its own, add a step that restarts the
+If your API can't reconnect on its own and its runtime redeploys the
+> API on file change &mdash; the Mule runtime, for example, redeploys a Mule app when a
+> file in its deployed artifact is touched &mdash; add a File test step performing that
-> API instance to the setup of the folder holding its test cases, so it connects
+> touch to the setup of
+> the folder holding its test cases, so the API reconnects to the freshly-created
-> to the freshly-created stubs before any test case runs &mdash; still one run, one
+> stubs before any test case runs; still one run, one report.
+For runtimes without
-> report.
+> file-triggered redeploy, the API itself needs to reconnect automatically.

 ## Prerequisites